svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_zephyros_repl/index.md

 ringbuffer functionality is in the struct `ring_buf`.
 This ringbuffer implementation is a part of the Zephyr OS.

-Above a device is also declared.
+Above, a device is also declared.
 These `device` structs are how Zephyr handles perpiherals (even down to a single GPIO pin seems to need one of these device structs declared).
 This device will represent the USB peripheral.